FlatFilers/platform-sdk-starter/README.md

 ## Introduction
 The platform SDK allows you to configure your Flatfile installation and deploy from the command line.

+## Getting Started

+### Configure the environment
+1. Create a `.env` file in the project root using the `.env.example` file as a template.
+2. Follow these [instructions](https://support.flatfile.com/hc/en-us/articles/4406299638932-How-can-I-create-API-Keys-) to generate an **Access Key ID** and **Secret Access Key**
+3. Add the Access Key ID to your `.env` file as the `FLATFILE_ACCESS_KEY_ID` variable
+4. Add the Secret Access Key to your `.env` file as the `FLATFILE_SECRET` variable
+5. Login to Flatfile and [find your team ID](https://support.flatfile.com/hc/en-us/articles/6097149079188-Where-is-my-TeamID-What-other-IDs-do-I-need-to-know-)
+6. Add the Team ID to your `.env` file as the `FLATFILE_TEAM_ID` variable

+### Deploy the Schema
+1. Login to Flatfile and [find your team ID](https://support.flatfile.com/hc/en-us/articles/6097149079188-Where-is-my-TeamID-What-other-IDs-do-I-need-to-know-)
+2. From the root directory of this project run `npx --yes @flatfile/cli publish ./src/index.ts --team <YOUR_TEAM_ID>`

+1. From the root directory of this project run `npm run deploy`

+Then navigate over to your dashboard and see newly deployed workspace
 ## Sample Workbook
 ```
 const Employees = new Sheet(